0meaWaMouShindeiru/UAIconverter/README.md

 While I was trying to validate data, I had a feeling that a lot of `if-else` is wrong approach, so I stumbled upon `pydantic` library for data validation.
-This is my first time using this library, and I think there is much more to learn tp properly apply this library.
+This is my first time using this library, and I think there is much more to learn to properly apply this library.
 For my purposes, basic usage as validator was good enough.

 While I was doing the conversion I realized the importance of `type-safety` and how it is easy to lose some data properties.